Enterprise Engagement: The Foundation and Framework for the Implementation of Stakeholder Capitalism

 For decades, it was easy to ignore the issue of engagement because engagement was hard to define and almost impossible to measure.
 But for a growing number of organizations, the question now isn’t if engagement matters, but how to make it happen.
 Now that the world has discovered the concept of Stakeholder Capitalism, the field of Enterprise Engagement provides a roadmap for its practical application in business.
 Stakeholder Capitalism produces shareholder returns by creating value for society – customers, employees, suppliers, communities, and the environment.

-For a Youtube version of this overview presented by Bruce Bolger, founder of the Enterprise Engagement Alliance, click here.
+For a Youtube version of this overview presented in an interview with Bruce Bolger, founder of the Enterprise Engagement Alliance, click here.
+For a primer on Stakeholder Capitalism, with its formal definition, click here.

 Disengagement costs American industry hundreds of billions of dollars per year in lost productivity and reduced sales.
 At the same time, extensive research proves that organizations with proactively involved customers, distribution partners, employees and suppliers consistently outperform their competitors in earnings and growth.
 Until recently, only a few major companies have had engagement strategies or anyone specifically in charge of engagement.